rtdoh55/Capstone-Code/README.md

 # Parameter Extraction
 ### Objective:
 The main objective of this was to gather all the parameter extraction codes from all the group members and use them in a couple of lines to extract the parameters from each of our data files.
 This wsa then stored in a dataframe and uploaded to a csv file that could be used for training our models.
+### Process and Code
+The process used to extract all the parameters from each waveform was to use list comprehension and loops to apply each parameter extraction to each waveform.
+This would allow us to extract each pararmeter into a numpy array and then add the numpy array to a dataframe column